RubixML/ML/README.md

 The Input Layer is simply a placeholder layer that represents the value of a sample or batch of samples.
 The number of placeholder nodes should be equal to the number of feature columns of a sample.

 ### Hidden
-In multilayer networks, Hidden Layers perform the bulk of the computation.
-They are responsible for transforming the input space in such a way that can be linearly separable by the Output Layer.
-The more complex the problem space is, the more Hidden Layer neurons will be necessary to handle the complexity.
+In multilayer networks, Hidden layers perform the bulk of the computation.
+They are responsible for transforming the input space in such a way that can be linearly separable by the Output layer.
+The more complex the problem space is, the more Hidden layers and neurons will be necessary to handle the complexity.

 ### Dense
-Dense Layers are fully connected Hidden Layers, meaning each neuron is connected to each other neuron in the previous layer.
+Dense layers are fully connected Hidden layers, meaning each neuron is connected to each other neuron in the previous layer.
+Dense layers are able to employ a variety of [Activation Functions](#activation-functions) that modify the output of each neuron in the layer.

 ##### Parameters:
 | Param | Default | Type | Description |